 Proteins are an essential nutrient for the production and regulation of hormones.
 And protein powders, in particular, are a regular part of many people’s diets.
 However, using a low quality protein powder can also contribute to hormonal issues (just like with everything else we ingest).
 So, in this article we’re going to look at what is the best protein powder for hormonal balance, plus:

 - The ways in which protein powder can inadvertently contribute to hormonal imbalance.

-But before we get into any of that, it’s important to know that the ideal protein powder for hormone balance should be:
+But before we get into any of that, you should know that protein powder isn’t a must-have for health.

 - Free of added hormones, antibiotics, pesticides and gums (aka thickeners) such as xanthan gum.

 - Plant-based and should contain mainly complete proteins like hemp, pea and quinoa.

 - Soy-free to avoid any potential estrogenic effects that sometimes occur with soy.

 - Flavored with whole food or whole food powder rather than “natural flavors” (which are often artificial compounds).